bentoml/BentoML/docs/source/guides/monitoring.rst

         --extra-config=controller-manager.address=0.0.0.0

 .. note::
-    We are allocate 6Gb of memory via ``--memory`` for this K8s cluster.
+    We allocate 6Gb of memory via ``--memory`` for this K8s cluster.
-    Change the value to whatever fits with your use-case.
+    Change the value to fit your use-case.

 Then get ``helm`` repo: